CalamityAdam/iot/full-stack-project/proposal/README.md

 how long implementing any particular phase will take.
 Constraints change.
 Timelines are shortened without warning.
 An app after any phase must be able to stand on its own.
 We call this building in 'slices' instead of 'layers'.
-To create your timeline, add due dates to each of your milestones on Github.
+To create your timeline, add due dates to each feature of your MVP List on your project wiki.

 ## Submission